-The Property Services Manager said that the Great Estates programme comprised of 2-3 major schemes per year plus a number of smaller schemes.
-Wherever possible the great estates schemes were aligned with cyclical maintenance and off-street parking improvements to achieve better overall outcomes.
-Tenants and leaseholders were consulted as they knew the estates best.
+The Property Services Manager said that the Great Estates programme comprised of 2-3 major improvement schemes per year plus a number of smaller schemes.
+Wherever possible these schemes were aligned with cyclical maintenance and off-street parking improvements to achieve better overall outcomes.
+Tenants and leaseholders were routinely consulted as they knew their estates best.
 This involved door knocking, exhibitions, and surveys.
 Officers wanted to know where anti-social behaviour (ASB) was taking place so that opportunities for ASB it could be designed-out.
 Officers wanted people to be proud of their estates and feel the investments had been worthwhile.

 The Property Services Manager said that officers had found that the lead in process had been quite considerable, often involving 6-9 months of preparation before improvement works could start.
 This had resulted in £400k of slippage but it was expected that future spending targets would be met.
-Some blocks needed external treatments and officers were surveying and cataloguing blocks in order to understand solutions and costs, which could inform a future rolling programme of further improvements.
+Some blocks needed external treatment works and officers were surveying and cataloguing blocks in order to understand solutions and costs.
+These could inform a future rolling programme of further improvements, subject to funding.